cproctor/minecraft_analytics/README.md

 - **tasks**: Definitions of [invoke](http://www.pyinvoke.org/) tasks, this package's high-level API.
 - **tutorial**: Space for stuff meant for team members' learning.

+## Next steps

+- Select collaboration segments to analyze
+  - Specify metadata format
+- See if I can find any additional audio resources
+- Write joint visual attention code

+### The big question

+How would we conceptualize and validate high-quality collaboration?

+- Need to read recent ICLS papers on this